Partnach Formation

 The Partnach Formation is a Middle Triassic geologic formation in the eastern Northern Limestone Alps and Western Carpathians, within Austria and Slovakia, Central Europe.
-Formation consists of alternating grey and green marls and shales (Partnach shales) and grey limestones (Partnach Limestone), often brecciated, oncolithic and containing clay intraclasts.
+The formation consists of alternating grey and green marls and shales (Partnach shales) and grey limestones (Partnach Limestone), often brecciated, oncolithic and containing clay intraclasts.
 The formation is gradually evolving from the Reifling Formation.
 It is usually overlain by the Lunz/Reibl Formation or Wetterstein Formation.
 Sediments of the Partnach Formation were deposited in intrashelf basins.

-Originally defined as Partnachschichten by Wilhelm von Gümbel in 1858.
+The rock unit was originally defined as Partnachschichten by Wilhelm von Gümbel in 1858.

-It preserves fossils dating back to the Ladinian stage of the Middle Triassic sub-period of the Triassic period.
+It preserves fossils dated to the Ladinian age of the Middle Triassic Epoch of the Triassic Period.